jbatarse1/machine_learning_algorithmic_trading/README.md

 <img width="432" alt="6mos_newmodel_plot" src="https://user-images.githubusercontent.com/93550651/162645145-9aff71cd-7463-4db9-a51c-3e59f178e491.png">

-By changing the the size of the training dataset by slicing data from 3 months to 6 months, the models did not improve any better.
+By slicing the data from 3 months to 6 months, it also changes the size of the training dataset.
+As a result, the model did not improve.

-from short_window = 4 to 3; for the long_window = 100 to 75.
+Second, keeping the DateOffset at 3 months, let's adjust the short_window = 4 to 3; for the long_window = 100 to 75.

 <img width="312" alt="tune_sma" src="https://user-images.githubusercontent.com/93550651/162647189-99186c4d-89c5-442f-9685-011414db6c06.png">